-Texas has recently experienced some extremely cold temperatures.
+Texas is about to experience some freezing temperatures.
 Our Home-Care program takes care of winterizing, which includes some of the things listed below.
-However, there may be additional tasks that need to be done in the event of an extreme freeze.
+However, additional tasks may need to be done in the event of an extreme freeze.

-These tips provide you with an added level of protection that most people can do themselves.
+These tips provide a level of protection that most people can do themselves.

 Covering the water line at the meter

 The ground in our area is sufficient to protect water pipes from freezing in most situations.
 But there are places where the ground does not cover the pipelines, such as at the meter.
 In a light freeze, especially one that only lasts a few hours, there is no need to provide added protection at this location.

 But if a hard freeze stays below 32 degrees for an extended period, you will want to provide insulation at this location.
 A terrific way to do this is to pile litter, such as hay or leaves, over the area and place a wheelbarrow upside down over the litter.

 Covering exposed pipes

 There may be other places where pipes may be exposed coming into the home.
 These pipes probably even have insulation on them.
 But in a hard freeze, especially one that lasts for an extended period, that insulation alone will not do the trick.

 Wrapping those pipes in added insulation, such as towels, and placing a large pot of hot water next to them before you go to bed for the night will provide added protection.

 Open doors from inside the home into the attic